 ВМР Status Activities in current reporting period Measurable goal Responsible Person and Department Due Date completed or projected completion date Additional details 6-1 Develop/implement formal employee training program Ongoing DPW facility BMPs were presented to the DPW staff.
 Continuing Larry Bonin, Director, Department of Public Works July 01, 2017 Continuing 6-2 Implement MS4 property and operations maintenance Ongoing The Park & Recreation Department continues to utilize BMPs in MS4 property operations and maintenance.
 Continuing Larry Bonin, Director, Department of Public Works July 01, 2018 Continuing 6-3 Implement coordination with interconnected MS4s Not Applicable None Not Applicable Not Applicable July 01, 2017 Not Applicable 6-4 Develop/implement program to control other sources of pollutants to the MS4 To Be Developed None Educate the General Public on bacteria impairment of waterbodies by pet waste and waterfowl waste.
-Nathan L. Jacobson & Associates, Inc., Town Engineer and Town MS4 Consultant July 01, 2017 Calendar Year 2018 6-5 Evaluate additional measures for discharges to impaired waters To Be Developed None Educate the General Public on bacteria impairment of waterbodies by pet waste and waterfowl waste.
-Nathan L. Jacobson & Associates, Inc., Town Engineer and Town MS4 Consultant July 01, 2017 Calendar Year 2018
+Nathan L. Jacobson & Associates, Inc., Town Engineer and Town MS4 Consultant July 01, 2017 Calendar Year 2021 6-5 Evaluate additional measures for discharges to impaired waters To Be Developed None Educate the General Public on bacteria impairment of waterbodies by pet waste and waterfowl waste.
+Nathan L. Jacobson & Associates, Inc., Town Engineer and Town MS4 Consultant July 01, 2017 Calendar Year 2021

 6-6 Track projects that disconnect DCIA Ongoing Ongoing Review projects constructed since July 01, 2012 to determine if there was a reduction in DCIA on any of the projects.
 Nathan L. Jacobson & Associates, Inc., Town Engineer and Town MS4 Consultant July 01, 2017 Ongoing DCIA reductions will be computed as redevelopment projects are constructed.
 6-7 Implement infrastructure repair/rehab program To Be Developed None Begin development of the program.
-Larry Bonin, Director, Department of Public Works July 01, 2021 Prior to July 01, 2021 6-8 Develop/implement plan to identify/prioritize retrofit projects To Be Developed None Retrofit Plan Development Larry Bonin, Director, Department of Public Works and Nathan L. Jacobson & Associates, Inc. July 01, 2020 Prior to July 01, 2020 6-9 Implement retrofit projects to disconnect 2% of DCIA Completed None Review projects constructed since July 01, 2012 to determine if there was a reduction in DCIA on any of the projects.
+Larry Bonin, Director, Department of Public Works July 01, 2021 Prior to July 01, 2021 6-8 Develop/implement plan to identify/prioritize retrofit projects To Be Developed None Retrofit Plan Development Larry Bonin, Director, Department of Public Works and Nathan L. Jacobson & Associates, Inc. July 01, 2020 Prior to July 01, 2021 6-9 Implement retrofit projects to disconnect 2% of DCIA Completed None Review projects constructed since July 01, 2012 to determine if there was a reduction in DCIA on any of the projects.
 Nathan L. Jacobson & Associates, Inc. July 01, 2022 Prior to July 01, 2022 6-10 Develop/implement street sweeping program Ongoing The Town of Old Saybrook currently implements a road sweeping program whereby all town roads are swept at least one time per year.
-Compliance Larry Bonin, Director, Department of Public Works July 01, 2017 Continuing catch basins are cleaned every year.
-6-12 Develop/implement snow management practices Ongo continue the existing program and modify as needed.
-Ongoing Review Larry Bonin, Director, Department of Public Works July 01, 2018 Continuing
+Compliance Larry Bonin, Director, Department of Public Works July 01, 2017 Continuing